If you're a beginning gardener, just getting started, you've come to the right place.

 I like to think of gardening like art.
 You are creating a piece of art when designing a garden.
 That means, although there are specific landscape rules that should be kept in mind, the reality is that all rules can be broken if YOU like the results.
 It also means that, like art, beauty is in the eye of the beholder.
 What may look good to one person may not be appealing to others.

-Well, that’s what we want to answer.
+Well, that’s what we want to answer and we'll give you insights here.

 Before we get into more details, we want to let you know that, although right now things might seem daunting, it's really not.
 You don't have to know everything or every plant to have a gorgeous garden, you just need to know, well, the basics.